 The Squamish Lil’wat Cultural Centre has a gift shop, a café and event space.
 And here, they run a program to train young people on how to run a business like this.
 After a few months, they graduate and get a certificate and they can put this on their resume.
 It makes them more employable should they decide to leave, but it also ensures they’ll have somebody to run their business, so it can continue to be a good force for their community.

 Not only does it bring them employment and education, but it is also a way for them to preserve their culture.
 To weave their carpets, make their baskets, sing their songs and speak their language.

 Connecting the community in need with the travelers

 You can find many projects like this one on their website, some of which they even funded from the start.
-How do you get to experience these projects?
+How do you get to experience projects like the Squamish Lil’wat Cultural Centre?
 By booking a trip with G Adventures, the company that called this organization into life.
 I visited the SLCC on the Canadian Rockies National Geographic Journey with G Adventures, a trip I can highly recommend to anyone who is looking to learn more about nature and culture of Canada.
 And you will do good just by being part of it.
 Making the world a better place through travel.

 Let me know what you think in the comments!

 I originally pushlished this post in December 2019 and updated it to inlcude relevant links and images.